Physical activity

 Also see Bolton JSNA - climate emergency and Bolton JSNA - built & natural environment (Transport)

-Active travel is people powered travel - such as walking, cycling, scooting or wheeling.
+Active travel is people powered travel - such as walking, wheeling, or cycling.
+'Wheeling' means moving as a pedestrian with any kind of wheeled mobility aid (e.g. wheelchairs, mobility scooters, walking frames, prams or buggies) and is a term that many but not all disabled people identify with.
 Making more of our everyday journeys by active means is a particularly good way of incorporating physical activity into busy lives.
 This could be by cycling the whole way rather than driving, or by walking to and from the train station or bus stop.
-E-cycles are a form of active travel as the e-assist cuts out at speeds above 25 kmph/ 15.5 mph and is only active while pedalling.
-E-cycles may be particularly suitable for carrying cargo, for use in hilly areas, or for use by people less confident in their physical fitness.

 Micromobility encompasses active travel plus non-people powered small vehicles such as e-scooters, mobility scooters, and hoverboards.
-These modes may have environmental, financial and accessibility benefits particualrly if their use replaces journeys made by private car, but they will not have the physical activity benefits of active travel.
+These modes may have environmental, financial and accessibility benefits particularly if their use replaces journeys made by private car, but they will not have the physical activity benefits of active travel.
 Cycle infrastructure can support the use of wider forms of micromobility.
+E-cycles meeting the UK's Electrically Assisted Pedal Cycle rules are legally pedal cycles, so are a form of active travel as the e-assist cuts out at speeds above 25 kmph/ 15.5 mph and is only active while pedalling.
+E-cycles may be particularly suitable for carrying cargo, for use in hilly areas, or for use by people less confident in their physical fitness.

 The Bolton picture